An Interview with John Marciari on curating, the Morgan, and the draftsmanship of Guercino

 Yona Benjamin: Do we have any idea why he took this distinctive approach?

-John Marciari: This could come in part from him being largely self-trained.
+John Marciari: This could come in part from his being largely self-trained.
 He does not learn the academic process in the way someone working for Vasari in Florence would have done.
 The academic mode is a sort of orthopraxis, which makes sense in terms of working in a workshop.
-In a workshop, students would divide labor and be part of the development process of a work, as well as copy their master’s pieces, thereby developing a standardized drawing process.
+(In a workshop, students would divide labor and be part of the development process of a work, as well as copy their master’s pieces, thereby developing a standardized drawing process.--YB)

-John Marciari: In this case we can compare to the original, which is housed in the Ashmolean Museum.
-Copies tend to flatten form, as if reproducing a two dimensional image rather than projecting three dimensional objects into two dimensional form.
-It’s a good question, and I don’t know if Guercino is so different than others in this regard, but it can be very tricky to nail down an exact rubric for catching forgeries.
+John Marciari: In this case, we can compare to the original, which is housed in the Ashmolean Museum.
+Copies tend to flatten form, as if reproducing a two-dimensional image rather than projecting three-dimensional objects into two-dimensional form.
+It’s a good question, and I don’t know if Guercino is so different from others in this regard, but it can be very tricky to nail down an exact rubric for catching forgeries.
 You just need to get experience and learn to have a feel for these things.
-When I was a beginning graduate student at Yale, I was amazed at Egbert Havekamp-Begemann’s catalogue of the drawing collection, in which so many drawings were labelled as copies of so and so, or copies in the style of so and so, and I thought, how can he know?
-And in the fullness of time, many of the originals of these works were discovered and his observations were vindicated, he was proven right.
+When I was a beginning graduate student at Yale, I was amazed at Egbert Havekamp-Begemann’s catalog of the drawing collection, in which so many drawings were labeled as copies of so and so or copies in the style of so and so, and I thought, how can he know?
+And in the fullness of time, many of the originals of these works were discovered and his observations were vindicated, he was proved right.
 And he was working before you had everything digitally available online.
 But the more you look at these things, the more you can notice the mistakes the copyists make.
-That’s why it is so important for us to have younger scholars come to work with us as Fellows at the museum, so that they can learn these things that only experience can bring.
+That’s why it is so important for us to have younger scholars come to work with us as fellows at the museum, so that they can learn these things that only experience can bring.
 And on a side note, we are going to have a scholars’ day on the Guercino exhibition, and I'll bring out some of the copies and we’ll play the game of who can spot them with people who really should know!

-John Marciari: The history of collecting drawings in Italy is a long process.
-Vasari (1511–1574,) the proto-art historian makes references to his book of drawings in his Lives of the Artists, but even a century earlier, Leon Battista Alberti made much of how the key moment in the work of art is that moment of creation, when an idea is manifest in the first design.
-This is usually in a drawing, so an interest in collecting those drawing develops.
+John Marciari: The history of collecting drawings in Italy is long.
+Vasari (1511–1574), the proto-art historian, makes references to his book of drawings in his Lives of the Artists, but even a century earlier, Leon Battista Alberti made much of how the key moment in the work of art is that moment of creation, when an idea is manifest in the first design.
+This is usually in a drawing; so an interest in collecting those drawing develops.
 Similarly, Leonardo da Vinci often did not finish things, partly because the moment of creation was the central and crucial element for him.
 So these ideas are in the air for 200 years before Guercino.

-There is nonetheless a shift in collecting practices that happens during Guercino’s lifetime in the 17th century, typified by Leopoldo de Medici (whose collection forms the bulk of the Uffizi galleries).
+There is nonetheless a shift in collecting practices that happens during Guercino’s lifetime in the 17th century, typified by Leopoldo de Medici, whose collection forms the bulk of the Uffizi galleries.
 Leopoldo began to collect in bulk, not only the fancy finished drawings but any sketch by an artist.
-This is paired with the continuing development of art historical literature which values the creative act.
-(The writer and critic Filippo Baldinucci, for example, discusses this…) and he was also Leopoldo’s curator and advisor.
-So we have a chicken and egg problem, does Baldanucci engage in this scholarship because he was immersed in Leopoldo’s collection, or did he advise Leopoldo to create this collection because of his scholarly and aesthetic interest in the creative process?
-But either way this academic interest in the artistic process, seeing the creativity as it happened in the drawing rather than only in a finished work has been around for some time, and is an important part of how we come to appreciate draftsmanship.
+This is paired with the continuing development of art-historical literature, which values the creative act.
+The writer and critic Filippo Baldinucci, for example, discusses this, and he was also Leopoldo’s curator and advisor.
+So we have a chicken-and-egg problem: does Baldanucci engage in this scholarship because he was immersed in Leopoldo’s collection, or did he advise Leopoldo to create this collection because of his own scholarly and aesthetic interest in the creative process?
+But either way this academic interest in the artistic process, seeing the creativity as it happened in the drawing rather than only in a finished work, has been around for some time and is an important part of how we come to appreciate draftsmanship.

-Yona Benjamin: So, thinking of Guercino’s process and his milieu allows us to glimpse this idea of valuing the moment of creation and the creative process rather than the exclusive obsession with the finished work.
+Yona Benjamin: So, thinking of Guercino’s process allows us to glimpse this idea of valuing the moment of creation and the creative process rather than the obsession exclusively with the finished work.